Idhruvcode/sleep_drop/README.md

 ## Troubleshooting

 - Router misclassification - Ensure the router prompt in `src/sleep_assistant/graph/prompts/router.py` matches the latest specification; escape braces for literal JSON examples.
-- Pinecone connectivity errors - Double-check index name, region or host, and VPC access settings.
-Serverless indexes generally require only the name.
+- MongoDB connectivity errors - Double-check the URI (or username/password/cluster trio), ensure the database and collection exist, and confirm the vector index has finished building.
 - Model errors - The assistant depends on both chat and embedding models.
 Confirm the environment variables align with your OpenAI deployment.
 - LangGraph state issues - Clear the in-memory session by restarting the process; persistent storage is not included in this starter.